5skyes/resolume-plugs/README.md

 # 5skyes Resolume Plugs
 A collection of plugins for the live events media server & mograph authoring tool [Resolume](https://resolume.com/), under the MIT License.
 Many are [Wire](https://resolume.com/software/wire) plugs, which should be editable.
-If we've uploaded a non-editable version (.cwired and not .wired), open an issue.
+If we've uploaded a non-editable version (.cwired and not .wired or .wire), open an issue.

 ##INSTALATION:

 [WINDOWS]
 To install these with presets, drop the folder for the effect you want in C:\Users\<USER>\Documents\Resolume Wire\Patches and Arena should automagically see them.
+If you don't have wire (can't test :((( ) you might need to install the compiled version instead.
+Drop the contents of the `1_compiled` folder onto Resolume one by one to install these.

 [MAC]
 Don't have a test case for this one, but it should be pretty similar.. check your documents folder.